-Alt.3 the same as the DCI format 6-1A/1B when used for RA procedure initiated by a PDCCH order
+Alt.3 the same as the DCI format 6-1B when used for RA procedure initiated by a PDCCH order

 When the DCI format 6-1A/1B is carried in Type 0 CSS for fallback, the UE-specific RRC configured DCI fields are not present and therefore there is no DCI size difference issue caused by UE-specific RRC configuration.
 This has been the approach for CE mode A to fix the fallback DCI size regardless of the UE-specific RRC configurations.
-Extending the this approach to the CE mode B so eventually having max two different DCI sizes per non-BL UE in CE can be a starting point for discussion.
-Therefore, the following is proposed for offline agreement, but of course if there is any outstanding difference among the proposed alternatives we can discuss based on feedback before/during the online session.
+Extending this approach to the CE mode B so eventually having max two different DCI sizes per non-BL UE in CE can work.
+Among the alternatives, based on the number of supporting companies after e-mail discussions, the Alt.3 is proposed for offline agreement, but of course we can further discuss during the online session.

+Potential Agreement

+The DCI size of the DCI format 6-1B for ETWS/CMAS notification using Type 0 CSS is the same as that of the Rel-13 DCI format 6-1B which is fixed regardless of the UE-specific RRC configuration.

+How to capture the agreement above is up to the editor.

+Alternatively, the two proposals can be merged into a single one if it is more efficient for online discussion.
+The following is proposed for that case.

+Potential Agreement

+The payload size of the DCI format 6-1B for ETWS/CMAS notification using Type 0 CSS is the same as that of the Rel-13 DCI format 6-1B which is fixed and determined only by the bits not associated with any UE-specific RRC configuration.

+For CE mode A, in order not to increase the BD complexity the DCI size for ETWS/CMAS notification can be made same as that of the fallback DCI which is mapped onto the common search space (Type 0 CSS) and scrambled by C-RNTI (=not scrambled by [SI-RNTI]).
+In this way, the size is fixed regardless of UE-specific configuration and there is no BD increase compared to the legacy CE mode A.

-Possible Agreement
+Potential Agreement

-Size of the DCI format 6-1A/B for ETWS/CMAS notification using Type 0 CSS is the same as that of the DCI format 6-1A/B mapped on the CSS.
+The payload size of the DCI format 6-1A for ETWS/CMAS notification using Type 0 CSS is the same as that of the DCI format 6-1A mapped onto the common search space and scrambled by C-RNTI.

 Issue 2-3) DCI content for ETWS/CMAS notification